List of EastEnders characters introduced in 1998: Gina Williams

 Gina Williams, played by Nicola Cowper, is the sister of Cindy Beale (Michelle Collins) and first appears for Cindy's funeral in 1998.
 She refuses to let Cindy's former husband Ian (Adam Woodyatt) have custody of Cindy's newborn daughter, Cindy Jnr, whose father is Nick Holland (Dominic Taylor).
 Gina and Ian later reminisce about Cindy and kiss.
 She then reveals that she cannot have children, and Ian decides to let her care for Cindy Jnr.
-Ian later visits Gina to see the eclipse in 1999, and she nearly kisses him again, but is interrupted by Melanie Healy (Tamzin Outhwaite), who later proposes to Ian.
+Ian later visits Gina to see the eclipse in 1999, and she nearly kisses him again, but is interrupted by Mel Healy (Tamzin Outhwaite), who later proposes to Ian.

 Gina is seen again in September 2007.
 Ian visits her as he suspects that she has been harassing him by pretending to be his deceased wife Cindy and sending malicious emails and packages.
-He enters her house without permission and is shocked to see that Gina has made a shrine to Cindy on her living-room wall.
-Gina greets Ian from behind a shotgun, but she then assures him that both she and her dead sister have put the past behind them.
-Ian is concerned when Gina says she regularly "converses with" her dead sister, who had even told her to expect Ian's visit.
-Ian accuses Gina of stalking him and isn't convinced when she denies responsibility.
+He enters her house without permission and is shocked to see that Gina has made a shrine to Cindy on her living room wall.
+Gina greets Ian from behind a shotgun, but she then assures him that both she and her deceased sister have put the past behind them.
+Ian is concerned when Gina says she regularly "converses with" her deceased sister, who had even told her to expect Ian's visit.
+Ian accuses Gina of stalking him and is not convinced when she denies responsibility.
 He advises her to seek professional help.
-He is later kidnapped by the real stalker: Cindy's son Steven Beale (Aaron Sidwell).
-Ian's wife Jane (Laurie Brett) becomes frantic, and when Gina arrives in Walford to give Ian a photo of Cindy Jnr, Jane accuses Gina of terrorising Ian and they nearly come to blows.
+He is later kidnapped by the real stalker: Cindy's eldest son, Steven Beale (Aaron Sidwell).
+Ian's wife Jane (Laurie Brett) becomes frantic, and when Gina arrives in Walford to give Ian a photo of Cindy Jnr, Jane accuses Gina of terrorising Ian and they nearly come to blows, however they are stopped by Steven's paternal grandmother Pat Evans (Pam St Clement).

-Gina returned to the show on 25 April 2014, after Ian calls her to come to Walford and collect Cindy Jnr following the death of Gina's niece Lucy Beale (Hetti Bywater).
+Gina returns on 25 April 2014, after Ian calls her to come to Walford and collect Cindy Jnr following the murder of Gina's niece Lucy Beale (Hetti Bywater).
 Cindy returns in August 2014, heavily pregnant and in labour.
-She tells Ian that Gina was planning to adopt the baby herself, and after giving birth to a baby girl, Cindy remains in the care of Ian and Peter Beale (Ben Hardy).
+She tells Ian that Gina was planning to adopt the baby herself, and after giving birth to a baby girl Beth, Cindy remains in the care of Ian and Peter Beale (Ben Hardy).
+In 2023, it is revealed that Cindy Beale faked her death in 1998 and went into witness protection, and had a separate family with George Knight (Colin Salmon) in Marbella.
+Her eldest daughter with George, Gina Knight (Francesca Henry), is named after Cindy's sister Gina.